nf-cmgg/configs/README.md

-# nf-cmgg-configs
+# Nextflow CMGG Configs

-Nextflow config files
+Nextflow config files which can be included in the config for nf-cmgg pipelines.
+Should work on all CMGG resources.